MathosAI/agent/README.md

 - Improving the symbolic reasoning engine
 - Enhancing machine learning models for pattern recognition
 - Integrating with additional proof assistants and theorem-proving systems

-For more information, refer to the [Contributing Guidelines](CONTRIBUTING.md).

----

-This description provides a comprehensive overview of the AI agent, its functionality, and the technology behind it.
-You can now post it to GitHub to attract collaborators and showcase the technical aspects of the project.